 Check out T.H.E.
 Hill's latest novel, The Day Before the Berlin Wall.
 Released on 9 November 2010, the 21st Anniversary of the Fall of the Berlin Wall.

-13 August 2011 marked the Fiftieth Anniversary of the Construction of the Berlin Wall, and the twenty-fifth Anniversay of the Fall of the Wall.
+13 August 2014 marks the Fifty-third Anniversary of the Construction of the Berlin Wall, and the twenty-fifth Anniversay of the Fall of the Wall.

 Hill's new Novel: